-We've covered most parts of writing dialogue, but there are still some parts left, the somewhat more technical parts.
-They're not as boring as they sound and some parts are more style and technique related instead of what you should or shouldn't do, bu either way it's something you'll want to take into consideration before writing dialogue.
+We've covered most parts of writing dialogue, but there are still some parts left, and they're the somewhat more technical parts.
+They're not as boring as they sound though, and some parts are more style and technique related, rather than what you should or shouldn't do, but either way it's something you'll want to take into consideration before writing dialogue.

-After that all there's left is the exercise page.
-I've thought of some fun little exercises which could help you put the information in this guide to use and they might help you improve your writing too.
-They're also just a fun way to spend time writing if you have nothing else to do or only a short amount of time available.
+After that, all there's left is the exercise page.
+I've added some fun little exercises, which could help you put the information in this guide to use, and they might help you improve your writing too.
+They're also just a fun way to spend time writing if you have nothing else to do, or if you have only a short amount of time available.

 - Will the story still make sense without this line?
 If so, either remove it or rewrite it.

 - Does it give new insights into the character?
 Does it show what a character wants?
 If a line reveals new information about a character, it's likely a good one, or you're at least well on your way to a good one.

 - Does it change the situation?
 If a line adds suspense, tests the character's resolve or otherwise makes the reader wonder what happens next you're likely onto a good one.

 - Does it add new information?
 Information on the history of the fictional world, information on the history of a character, any history at all.
 Whether it's a 1 day old rumor the character just learned, or the 100 year old history of the origins of a kingdom, as long as the information you provide helps the reader further understand the story and the universe it's set in, you're likely writing a good line.

 - Does the line lack all of the above?
 Don't worry just yet.
 A story could use a few moments of chit chat here and there.
 While the conversation itself might not be the most interesting, providing it in the right context can have a just as strong of an effect.
 Two people who have fallen in love might by too shy or uncomfortable to talk about any real subject.
 Soldiers who face a dire battle the next day might be too afraid to talk about anything else other than the weather and other small talk.